Jasmin2895/Jasmin2895/README.md

 Apart from this I also enjoy writing articles.
 You can find some of my writings on my [dev.to profile](https://dev.to/jasmin).

-I am recently following **#100DaysOfCode** challenge to work on my side projects and explore new tech and contributing in open source projects 👩🏻‍💻.
+I am recently following **#100DaysOfCode** challenge to work on my side projects, explore new tech and contributing in open source projects 👩🏻‍💻.

 🦄🦄  Winner of Noonies 2020 Award under the category of [**Best Web Monetization Innovator**](https://hackernoon.com/2020-noonies-awards-official-winners-of-the-internet-finally-declared-wmdx3tgv). 🦄🦄